noahmlee/lost-cove/content/Notes/api.md

 ### API Client

-This is the application making the request—like a browser, mobile app, or another backend server.
+This is the application making the request, like a browser, mobile app, or another backend server.

 ### API Request